AGREEMENT RENEWING AN ALLIANCE

 - To speak, exhibit, or appear at OSHA's or IWEA-WP conferences, local meetings, or other applicable events.

 - To share information among OSHA personnel and industry safety and health professionals regarding IWEA-WP good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the Participants.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Pittsburgh Area OSHA office and any other appropriate offices.
-OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.
+An implementation team made up of representatives of each Participant will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the Participants.
+In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
+OSHA team members will include representatives of the OSHA Pittsburgh Area Office and any other appropriate offices.
+OSHA will encourage State Plan States' and OSHA On-site Consultation Project's participation on the team.

 - Christopher Robinson

 - Ironworkers Employers Association of Western Pennsylvania, Inc.